ways to visit Colca Canyon

 Most people recommend visiting Lake Titicaca in Bolivia as the town of Copacabana is much nicer compared to Puno.
 But if you aren’t heading to Bolivia then definitely visit it as its an incredible natural wonder.

 If you don’t fancy Puno, then most people will take an overnight bus and head straight to Cusco.
-Cusco is the most popular town to visit in Peru and backpackers will flock there.
+Cusco is the most popular town to visit in Peru.

-Check out the backpacker guides below for all the information you need on Cusco:
+Check out my guides below for all the information you need on Cusco:

-If you are heading north from Arequipa, then you can stop at Nazca if you wish or you can carry on through to Huacachina or Paracas.
+If you are heading north from Arequipa, then you can stop at Nazca if you wish or you can carry on through to Ica where you can find the desert towns of Huacachina or Paracas.

 For more on backpacking in Peru, check out our itineraries and travel routes: